 Favorable clinical results were observed within 9 months after initiation of treatment when the right maxillary canine was near the arch and the final orthodontic phase started (Figure 5).
-Finalizing therapy was achieved with stainless steel arch wire of 0.016" x 0.022"when the right maxillary canine appeared in dental arch earlier than the one on the left side.
+Finalizing therapy was achieved with stainless steel arch wire of 0.016" x 0.025"when the right maxillary canine appeared in dental arch earlier than the one on the left side.
 At 12 months follow-up visit, the left maxillary canine erupted in the oral cavity (Figure 5).

-After two years canines had erupted at proper position in dental arch, reaching the occlusal plane with a present of harmonious soft tissue and an adequate zone of keratinized gingiva around teeth, without any signs of tooth resorption and with proper root alignment (Figure 6).
+The patient was regularly invited for check-ups during the treatment.
+During the first six months, clinical evaluations were conducted every three weeks, focusing on canine position, occlusion, gingival health, and soft tissue healing.
+In the following six months, clinical controls were scheduled every six weeks, prioritizing occlusal stability, gingival tissue health, and functional assessment.
+In the second year of treatment, evaluations were performed every eight weeks, with particular attention given to the stability of canine alignment, periodontal status, and occlusion.
+After two years, canines had erupted at proper position in dental arch, reaching the occlusal plane with a present of harmonious soft tissue and an adequate zone of keratinized gingiva around teeth, without any signs of tooth resorption and with proper root alignment (Figure 6 and 7).

+Throughout these phases, precise control of angulation, rotation, and torque was essential to guide the canine into its correct anatomical position.
+Throughout the follow-up period, no signs of root resorption, periodontal deterioration, or relapse were observed.
+The patient maintained good oral hygiene and reported satisfaction with both esthetic and functional outcomes.

 Discussion